atlassian/conartist/README.md

 - `.conartistrc.js`
 - `.conartist.config.js`

-If you use a `.js` file, you will be able to have finer-grained control if you require it.
-See the secion on [custom file handlers](#custom-file-handlers) for more information.
+_If you use a `.js` file, you will be able to have finer-grained control over your configuration.
+More on this later._

 ## Usage